|Mon, Tues, Wed, Fri||8:00am - 4:30pm|

-Do I have a better chance of getting my first choice school if I apply earlier than the deadline?
-No. All applications received by the February 15, 2019 priority deadline are treated equally.
+Do I have a greater opportunity of getting my first choice school if I apply earlier than the deadline?
+No. All applications received by the priority deadline are treated equally and processed based on the admission priorities.

 Is my child guaranteed acceptance to one of my school choices listed on the application?
 No. Many schools receive more applications than they can accept.
-If your choices on the application are schools that traditionally have limited space or receive a large number of applications, your chances of being accepted to one of those schools are reduced.
+If your choices typically have limited space or receive a large number of applications, your chances of being accepted to one of those schools are reduced.
 To increase your chances of getting one of your schools of choice, consider listing your Community School as one of your options.

 What if we moved into the school district after the priority application deadline?
 Students are enrolled throughout the school year.
-Meeting the deadline is simply the best way to increase your chances of getting your preferred school.
+Meeting the priority deadline is simply the best way to increase your chances of getting your preferred school.
 The Student Placement Center is open year-round and works with families individually to help them choose schools.
 To schedule an appointment, call the Student Placement Center at 651-632-3760.

 How old does my child have to be to attend school?
 Children who are five years old on or before September 1, 2021 are eligible to attend kindergarten during the 2021-22 school year.
 Children must be four years old on or before September 1, 2021 to be eligible for the pre- kindergarten program during the 2021-22 school year.

-What if my child is not five years old by September 1, but I want him or her to attend school in 2019-20?
+What if my child is not five years old by September 1, but I want him or her to attend school in 2021-22?
 Some children may be ready for kindergarten before they turn five years old.
-If your child was born between September 2 and December 31, 2014 he or she may be tested for early admission to kindergarten.
-The testing process for early admission to kindergarten assesses children who clearly show above-average cognitive skills and above- average large and small-motor skills.
+If your child was born between September 2 and December 31, 2016 they may be tested for early admission to kindergarten.
+The testing process for early admission to kindergarten assesses children who clearly show above-average cognitive skills and above-average large and small-motor skills.
 Please contact the Student Placement Center for details, times and dates.
-NOTE: The deadline for applying for the Early Admission to Kindergarten Screening is Thursday, March 21, 2019.
+NOTE: The deadline for applying for the Early Admission to Kindergarten Screening is Friday, March 5, 2021.